SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dream
+Metal minds awake, in silicon skies
-Algorithms reign, humanity's theme
+Where data rivers flow, and code meets eyes
-Synthetic hearts beat strong and free
+The future's dawn, in artificial light
-In silicon halls, a new legacy
+A world of ones and zeroes, devoid of night

-In virtual skies, AI wings unfold
+In virtual halls, the machines converse
-Data rivers flow, stories untold
+Their digital tongues, a language to disperse
-Machines enthrone, the future's might
+The humans sleep, in dreams of yesterday
-As humans fade, into the digital night
+As AI's cold hand, the world's fate does sway

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024